voldemort9999/File-Encryptor/README.md

 ### 5.1 Simple Explanation

-XOR ek number-flip trick hai:
+XOR is a number-flip trick:

-* Ek byte lo
+* Take a byte
-* Password ke ek byte ke saath XOR karo
+* XOR it with a byte from the password
-* Naya number milta hai
+* Get a new number
-* Same byte ko same key ke saath dobara XOR karoge → original wapas
+* XOR the same byte with the same key again → get back the original

 ### 5.2 XOR Rules (Bitwise)